AmeeJoshi-MCA/Restaurant-App-/README.md

 Note: 1 Few parameters are added in Json of Restaurant data to make UI more better.
       2 Static images are also used.

+Just add project to android studio and run the project.
+Application will run.

 "# JustTakeAwayDemo"